 A real estate investment trust, or REIT, is a real estate investment company that allows investors to pool their money to invest in real estate.
 The company is then required to distribute at least 90% of its taxable income to investors in the form of dividends.

 One of the great things about REITs is that many of them are publicly traded, so purchasing shares is a simple process.
-You can also start investing in REITs with virtually any budget, since there are many great publicly traded REITs with shares priced less than $50.
+You can also start investing in REITs with virtually any budget since there are many great publicly traded REITs with shares priced less than $50.

 If you have a limited budget, you can start small and grow your investment portfolio over time.
 Many investment brokerages allow you to schedule recurring transfers into your account, so it's easy to invest a little bit from your paycheck.

-Besides being a simple and affordable way to invest in real estate, REITs are managed by some of the most experienced and knowledgeable experts in the industry, and they have the most advanced tools and resources available.
+Besides being a simple and affordable way to invest in real estate, REITs are managed by some of the most experienced and knowledgeable experts in the industry, who have the most advanced tools and resources available.
 Investing in a REIT allows you to invest alongside some of the most successful real estate investors in the world.

 You can also choose to invest in a private REIT.
 These REITs aren't traded on the stock market, so you typically have to purchase your shares directly from the REIT itself.